 Jordan has been playing international football since 1953.
 In seventy-two years of trying, they never made a World Cup.
 Until June 5, 2025, in Muscat, when they beat Oman 3-0 and the entire country of 11 million woke up the next morning to a fact that hadn't been true when they went to bed: Al-Nashama are going to the World Cup.

 The buildup was a decade of near-misses and a coaching revolution.
 Moroccan manager Jamal Sellami took the job in mid-2024 after Hussein Ammouta left for family reasons, and inherited a squad that had just pushed Qatar to the wire in the 2023 Asian Cup final.
 What Sellami added was structure: a 4-2-3-1 that defends in compact blocks and gives Mousa Al-Taamari space to run at people.
 Al-Taamari, the Rennes captain, scored the opener in Muscat.
-Yazan Al-Naimat added a second.
+Ali Olwan added a hat trick — his ninth, tenth, and eleventh qualifying goals.
 The third came off a set piece in stoppage time, and half the Jordanian bench was already on the pitch.

 Group J in the summer is brutal — Argentina, Algeria, Austria.
 Jordan will be underdogs in every match.
 But this is a squad that has played its whole careers being told the World Cup was for other countries.
 That assumption has just been retired.
 Everything from here is new ground.